Aaron-Paul/Image-Segmentation/README.md

 ## Folder Structure and their Uses:
 1.Generic Object Segmentation:This folder contains a python file that will convert the given images into segmented images with the help of K-Means Clustering Algorithm.The Images used to test this program can be found in the Output Folder.<br>
 2.Medical Image Enhancement :This folder contains a python program as well as a jupiter notebook file that will enchance a image by segmentation and also increasing the contrast with the help of the algorithm implemented in the above folder<br>
+3.Lane Detection:Lane detection plays a key role in the vision-based driver assistance system and is used for vehicle navigation, lateral control, collision prevention, or lane departure warning system.
+We present an adaptive method for detecting lane marking based on the intensity of road images in night scene which is the cause of numerous accidents.
-3.Output:this file contains the images used for testing the above programs and the results obtained by these programs
+4.Output:this file contains the images used for testing the above programs and the results obtained by these programs

 ## Group Members and Their contribution:
 - Aaron:Generic Object Segmentation and Medical Image Segmentation